 - 2.1.1 What are effective methods for assisting victims of trafficking as they engage in services and work through their healing process?
-How can programs support individuals that do not want to be identified and/or referred to human trafficking support services due to stigma, lack of trust, guilt, or fear? - 2.1.2 What are best practices used by frontline workers to support victims of trafficking, including child soldiers (e.g., training and partnerships with physical and mental health care providers, identification guidelines/trainings/standards of care for immigration officials)? - 2.1.3 How effective are implementing minimum standards of care (such as the SPHERE Guidelines for Prevention and Response to Gender Based Violence in Humanitarian Settings) in improving services for victims of trafficking? - 2.1.4 How can evidence-based mental health interventions developed for conflict and post-conflict settings be adapted for use among human trafficking victims?
+How can programs support individuals who do not want to be identified or referred to human trafficking support services, as well as those who initially engage but fall out of care? - 2.1.2 What are effective practices used by frontline workers to support victims of trafficking, including child soldiers (e.g., training and partnerships with physical and mental health care providers, identification guidelines/trainings/standards of care for immigration officials)? - 2.1.3 How effective are national referral mechanisms and other efforts that seek to implement minimum standards of care (such as the SPHERE Guidelines for Prevention and Response to Gender Based Violence in Humanitarian Settings) in improving referrals and services for victims of trafficking and improving survivors' long-term outcomes? - 2.1.4 How can evidence-based mental health interventions developed for conflict and post-conflict settings be adapted for use among human trafficking victims? - 2.1.5 What services or combinations of services lead to stronger long term outcomes for survivors, considering differences among groups as well as trafficking types and assessing holistic outcome areas (such as mental health, physical health, safety/security, education, and vocation)